Heel Spurs (cont.)

 In this Article

 - What is a heel spur?
-What are symptoms of a heel spur?
+What are heel spur symptoms?

 - How do heel spurs relate to plantar fasciitis?
-What causes heel spurs and plantar fasciitis?
+What causes heel spurs?

-- What is the prognosis (outlook) of heel spurs and plantar fasciitis?
+- What is the prognosis (outlook) of heel spurs?

 - Find a local Orthopedic Surgeon in your town